jeju5/winner-winter/learning/jeju5/modern-react-with-redux.md

   * single quote or double quote?
     * javascript doesn't differentiate ' and ".
     * By convention in the community
-      * Single quote the styling property.
+      * Single quote the non-jsx property.
       * Double quote the jsx property.
         ```js
         const App = () => {